 In a short period of time, the School of Law has developed high-performing moot court teams with a strong record of success at the following competitions:

 Participants in trial advocacy competitions gain excellent experience practicing actual trial skills before distinguished members of the bench and bar.
-Last year, the School of Law fielded mock trial teams at the following competitions:
+Last year, St. Thomas School of Law fielded mock trial teams at the following competitions:

 And finally, negotiations competitions simulate legal negotiations in which law students, acting as lawyers, identify legal and factual issues, develop strategies, and negotiate a series of problems.
-The School of Law sends teams to the following competitions each year:
+St. Thomas School of Law sends teams to the following competitions each year: